-Due to the closed-loop nature of stewards' refrigeration and vending operations, as well as the high monetary value of refrigeration units, they are directly managed and tracked throughout their lifecycle until they are sent to processors for end-of-life management.
-A small number of units annually are sold to retailers/customers for continued use and exit the Plan's tracking system.
-A number of units are also transferred out of province.
-However, stewards inform and educate retailers/customers where vending/refrigeration units can be properly managed at the end of their lifecycle.
-It is only when units are lost-in-trade (i.e., stolen or misplaced by customer/retailer) that they may not be properly managed (i.e., collected) at the end of their lifecycle.
-Therefore, the Plan's collection rate is calculated by the following:
+Due to the closed-loop, commercial nature of the beverage sector's operations, refrigeration units are tracked by CBA members throughout their lifecycle until they are sent for EOL management to contracted recyclers.
+A small number of refrigeration units are sold to customers for continued use and exit the plan's tracking system while a certain number are transferred out of BC for continued use in a different 10 province, where they would be recycled at the EOL.
+It is only when units are lost-in-trade (that is, either stolen or misplaced by a customer) that they would not be collected for EOL management.
+Therefore, the plan's collection rate is calculated in the following way: